 In fiscal 2010, we recognized \$5.5 million of revenue from 85 completed OTA contracts.
 In fiscal 2011, we recognized \$10.7 million of revenue from 127 completed OTA contracts.
-In the future, we expect an increase in the volume of OTAs as our customers take advantage of our value proposition without incurring any up-front capital cost.

 Our PPA financing program provides for our customer's purchase of electricity from our renewable energy generating assets without an upfront capital outlay.
 Our PPA is a longer-term contract, typically in excess of 10 years, in which we receive monthly payments over the life of the contract.
 This program creates an ongoing recurring revenue stream, but reduces near-term revenue as the payments are recognized as revenue on a monthly basis over the life of the contract versus upfront upon product shipment or project completion.
 In fiscal 2010, we did not recognize any revenue from completed PPAs.
 In fiscal 2011, we recognized \$0.4 million of revenue from completed PPAs.
 As of March 31, 2011, we had signed one customer to two separate PPAs representing future potential discounted revenue streams of \$3.2 million.
 We discount the future revenue from PPAs due to the long-term nature of the contracts, typically in excess of 10 years.
 The timing of expected future discounted GAAP revenue recognition and the resulting operating cash inflows from PPAs, assuming the systems perform as designed, was as follows as of March 31, 2011 (in thousands):